-The WebGL component offloads much of the heavy lifting to the device’s GPU.
-By harnessing this additional processing power, it is possible to visualize much larger and more complex networks compared to the HTML5 Canvas renderer.
+- WebGL offloads much of the heavy lifting to the device’s GPU.
+This additional processing power means you can visualize much larger and more complex networks compared with Canvas.

-As the end-user interacts with KeyLines, it raises events.
-Developers can bind to those events to customize the behaviour of the component.
+Every time your user interacts with a KeyLines chart, it raises an event.
+Developers can bind to those events to customize how KeyLines should behave.

-You are free to define your end points, MVC patterns and authentication choices in your favourite framework.
+Feel free to define your endpoints, MVC patterns and authentication choices in your favorite framework.

 Choose your own framework

-- Pushing images across the wire uses more bandwidth and can lead to higher latency
+- No need to push images to a separate server, which can use more bandwidth and lead to higher latency

 Secure data visualization